UPDATED: May 19, 2022

 - A is the total amount you will wind up with at the end of the time frame

-Fortunately, there are many online tools to calculate how much interest will accrue and how compounding can impact a savings or stock brokerage account.
+Fortunately, there are many online tools to calculate how much interest will accrue and how compounding can impact a savings or an investment account.
 However, the formula can offer insight into how compounding works.

 For example, people usually know the amount they can save (P) and the time frame (t).
 As a result, there are two variables to consider as different options for saving the money—the interest rate (r) and compounding frequency (n).